cfriot/music-to-led/README.md

     # Time interval value that is used in time based visualizers

     time_interval: 120

+    # Chunk size used in alternate colors

+    chunk_size: 5

     # Shapes
     # Real shape : represents the physical shape of the strip